ShaneSchroll/arbiters-grimoire/README.md

 ## How it works

 For each question the backend
-    1. Retrieves the most relevant rulebook chunks
+    1. Retrieves the most relevant rulebook chunks (official rulebook parsed into JSON for the AI)
-    2. Sends them to Claude with a judge-level system prompt
+    2. Sends them to Claude with a judge-level system prompt and the users board state / question
-    3. Lets Claude call the Scryfall tool if a card is named
+    3. Lets Claude call the Scryfall tool if a card is named and not cached in cards.db
-    4. returns the answer plus the rule sources, shown as chips under each reply
+    4. Returns the answer plus the rule sources it cites, shown as chips under each reply